PowerGridModel/power-grid-model/docs/user_manual/components.md

 * base: {hoverxreftooltip}`user_manual/components:regulator`

 `transformer_tap_regulator` defines a regulator for transformers in the grid.
-At the time of writing, a transformer tap regulator regulates a component that is either a {hoverxreftooltip}`user_manual/components:transformer` or a {hoverxreftooltip}`user_manual/components:three winding transformer`.
+At the time of writing, a transformer tap regulator regulates a component that is either a {hoverxreftooltip}`user_manual/components:transformer` or a {hoverxreftooltip}`user_manual/components:Three-Winding Transformer`.

 The transformer tap regulator overloads the `tap_pos` of the transformer it regulates in the range set by the user via `tap_min` and `tap_max` (i.e., `(tap_min <= tap_pos <= tap_max)` or `(tap_min >= tap_pos >= tap_max)`).
 It regulates the tap position so that the voltage on the control side is in the chosen voltage band.